Indeflate Tire System – Review

 It allows you the ability to “air up” a tire without a compressor by using the other tires and the spare as reservoirs.

-Seems like a good option to have if your compressor decides to stop functioning on a trip, and it might just be the product that saves you from calling a tow or spending time swapping out for a spare tire.
+It seems like a good option to have if your compressor decides to stop functioning on a trip.
+It might just be the product that saves you from calling a tow or spending time swapping out for a spare tire.

-Another function is the ability to use it on any vehicle or object with tires.
-Unlike built in air units that are installed directly on the vehicle, the Indeflate can be used in multiple vehicles or trailers and can be easily used to air up your buddy’s rig after you’re done inflating yours.
+Another function is using it on any vehicle or object with tires.
+Unlike built-in air units that are installed directly on the vehicle, the Indeflate can be used in multiple vehicles or trailers and can be easily used to air up your buddy’s rig after you’re done inflating yours.

 Trail Impressions

-The bag that comes with the kit is stout, well-made with heavy duty fabric and zipper.
-Best of all it fits my supply hose, pressure gauge and the Indeflate with room to spare.
+The bag that comes with the kit is stout, well-made with heavy-duty fabric and a zipper.
+Best of all, it fits my supply hose, pressure gauge, and the Indeflate with room to spare.

-How often do you come across a product that provides a high quality carrier for their product?
-It shows how much Indeflate values its product and customers.
+How often do you come across a product that provides a high-quality carrier for its product?
+This shows how much Indeflate values its product and customers.

-My only wish is that there were some form of an internal pocket to hold smaller items closer to the opening of the bag such as the brass air chuck that comes with the Indeflate.
+My only wish is that there were some form of an internal pocket to hold smaller items closer to the bag’s opening, such as the brass air chuck that comes with the Indeflate.

-I have been using the Indeflate for the last month or so on a couple of trips requiring a tire pressure adjustment.
+I have been using the Indeflate for the last month or so on a couple of trips that require tire pressure adjustments.

-I have found that the addition of the Indeflate to the 4Runner has been beneficial and a huge improvement over my “it just works” set up because of the time savings and ease of use.
+I have found that adding the Indeflate to the 4Runner has been beneficial and a huge improvement over my “it just works” setup because of the time savings and ease of use.

-It makes changing pressures much more convenient, especially on longer trips when you alternate between dirt and pavement.
-The brass connectors are simple and consistent to use.
+It makes changing pressures much more convenient, especially when you alternate between dirt and pavement on longer trips.
+The brass connectors are consistent and straightforward to use.

-The two 10 foot hoses are heavy duty rubber and hard to tangle.
-And the function of the main unit is refined thanks to its CNC machined aluminum body.
+The two 10-foot hoses are made of heavy-duty rubber and are hard to tangle.
+The main unit’s function is refined thanks to its CNC-machined aluminum body.
 It’s a winning combination.

 Had this product and a review of it been available when I took that first jump to upgrade my air system, I would have invested in it from the beginning.